 Sponsorship can work well when the brand or product fits within your niche.
-It can expose readers to something or somewhere they’d love, and leave them inspired for their next trip.
-On the other hand, it can also leave the “ick” tastes of skepticism and bias on readers’ palates.
-There is also the issue of how to address pitfalls or bad impressions of a place or product, especially with pre-existing pressure from a sponsor.
-When the fit is right though, it works well (see example from Expert Vagabond below).
+It can expose readers to something or somewhere they'd love, and leave them inspired for their next trip.
+On the other hand, it can also leave the “ick” tastes of bias on readers' palates.
+There is also the issue of how to address pitfalls or bad impressions of a place or product, especially with pre-existing pressure from a sponsor (for this reason, we do zero sponsorships on this blog).
+When the fit is right though, it does work well (see example from Expert Vagabond below).

 A sponsored trip usually means some or all expenses are paid for and/or you receive payment in exchange for providing content on a trip.
 Such content could include one or several blog articles, Instagram posts, or Twitter shoutouts, to list a few examples (note: what you provide is subject to negotiation).